mangalam-research/wed/doc/tech_notes.rst

   working with this selection have ``data`` in their name.
 Mode will typically want to work with this selection.

-Wed uses Rangy to help with selection manipulations.
-As of Rangy 1.3alpha.804, there is a bug in IE with handling control ranges.
-The workaround for now is to **clear** the range before setting a new range.

 Carets
 ------